Olivier-504/Olivier-504.github.io/README.md

+## For this Eportfolio I am sharing three projects that fit under categories of the following:

+## 1: Software Engineering and Design
+## 2: Algorithms and Data Structures
+## 3: Databases

+## Each of the projects demonstrate

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Olivier-504/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.